immersive-arts/Blimpy/drone/firmware/README.md

 shiftr.io will be inside the menu bar after start.

-when a device is switched, shiftr.io will detect the device if bluetooth is enabled.
+when a device is switched on, shiftr.io will detect the device if bluetooth is enabled.

 connect to device: